Racquetball for Kids

 Think safety first.
 Eye gear is a must for all racquetball players.
 Start them wearing eye gear early before they develop a bad habit of playing without eye protection.

 Sports clubs place warning notices outside the racquetball courts for a reason.
-Please adhere to the warning because I witnessed some awful eye injuries from players not wearing protective eye gear.
+Please adhere to the warning because I witnessed some terrible eye injuries from players not wearing protective eye gear.

 Racquetball Starter Kit

 Purchase a Racquetball starter pack. is perfect for kids because It contains protective goggles, racquet, and balls.
 A friend of mine bought his boys the Ektelon Starter Kit, and they praised it.
-The goggles worked great until they outgrew them.
+The protective eyewear worked great until they outgrew them.
 Ektelon Starter Kit

 I recommend all parents get the starter kit for their kids.
 Start them off right!